What are IDC's Tech Insights on the Impact of COVID-19 on the Canadian Market?March 25, 20205 min read

 Additional factors weighing on investment will range from a decrease in customer demand to supply chains breaking up," said Meng Cong , Manager, Market Insights & Analytics at IDC Canada.
 "Nevertheless, there are areas in which spending will grow.
 In use cases such as patient care as well as customer, citizen, student or employee experience and proximity, we expect to see accelerated adoption of digital solutions.
 Specific solutions such as videoconferencing, intelligent supply, chatbots, and e-learning platforms, among others, highlight how technology can help businesses and societies address these new challenges."

-IDC's Canadian team is closely monitoring the evolution of the ICT market and its reaction to the coronavirus crisis through multiple research initiatives; this includes monthly surveys to poll Canadian digital leaders on their organizations' digital investment plans in light of COVID-19 scenarios.
-If you are interested in knowing more about this, please register for the upcoming complimentary IDC Live Webcast COVID-19 Impact in the Canadian Technology Market taking place on April 2, 2020, at 1 pm, EDT.
+IDC's Canadian team is closely monitoring the evolution of the ICT market and its reaction to the coronavirus crisis through multiple research initiatives: this includes monthly surveys to poll Canadian digital leaders on their organizations' digital investment plans in light of COVID-19 scenarios.
+If you are interested in knowing more about this, please register for the IDC Canada Complimentary Webcast COVID-19 Impact in the Canadian Technology Market.

-Please feel free to contact us at email@example.com with any questions.
+If you'd like to learn more about how IDC Canada can help you, please feel free to contact us at firstname.lastname@example.org or your IDC representative directly with any questions.

 Lars Goransson Managing Director, Canada